Girandole: Designs

-Girandoles may also be designed as wall lights or sconces, and many of these were in the ornate Rococo-style.
-Mirrors with elaborate frames and candleholders attached were produced in England in the mid-18th century, and these were also referred to as girandoles.
+Girandoles was also designed as wall lights or sconces, and mirrors may be added to reflect the light.
+In England and France, mirrors with elaborate frames and candleholders attached were produced in the mid-18th century, many created in the ornate Rococo-style, and these were also referred to as girandoles.
 Thomas Chippendale produced girandoles, with and without mirrors, of asymmetric designs in Rococo, chinoiserie or Gothic styles.
 These consist of scrolls and shells incorporating various motifs such as architectural ruins, Chinese figures and pagodas, columns, foliage, waterfalls, and birds.
 The mirrors were usually fitted in smaller plates, and the joints then covered with gilt mouldings or pilasters.
 In the late-18th century, designs in the lighter Neo-Classical style were popular under the influence of Robert Adam.
-The elaborate Rococo style revived in the mid-19th century but of lesser quality compared to the previous era.
+The elaborate Rococo style was revived in the mid-19th century but the quality was not as good compared to the previous era.
 Arms of candleholders may emerge from the sides of the mirror, or directly below it, but a girandole can also be positioned in front of the mirror such that it and its reflected image create the illusion of a full candelabra.

 Towards the end of 18th century, circular convex mirrors were created for use in homes.
 The mirrors, referred to as "girandoles" or "girandole mirrors", have projecting curved arms for holding candles and were designed to created a pleasantly distorted reflections of the rooms they were in.
 These became popular in the Federal period (1790 to 1830) in the United States, where the mirrors were often topped with an eagle finial.
 Some may be topped with wing horses or dragons and the mirrors may range in size from one to three feet in diameter.
-In England, such mirrors also called girandole were often produced without the candle holders.
+In England, such mirrors also called girandole were often produced without candle holders.

 A great variety of metals have been used for the creation of girandoles.
 In the case of candlesticks, gilded bronze has been a very frequent medium, but for table use silver may be used.
 Some girandoles are also made of hardwoods.
 The large wall-mounted girandole may be made of gilt carved wood.